tkumar07/GiftTrackr/README.md

 `npx expo start `

 Scan the QR code on your phone with Expo Go downloaded on it and enjoy the app!
+Make sure both your laptop and phone are connected to the same WiFi network.

 # Functionality